Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Experiments

+We evaluate the runtime performance and accuracy of \Figaro against Intel MKL 2021.2.0 using the MKL C++ API (MKL called from numpy is slower) and our custom implementations.
+We also benchmarked OpenBLAS 0.13.3 called from numpy 1.22.0 built from source, but it was consistently slower (1.5x) than MKL, so we do not report its performance further.
+Both MKL and OpenBlAS implement the Householder algorithm for the QR decomposition of dense matrices~\cite{Householder58b}.
+We also benchmarked THIN as a standalone algorithm to compute $\mat R$ (Sec.\@~\ref{sec:postprocessing}).

+We use the following naming conventions: \Figaro-THIN and \Figaro-MKL are \Figaro with THIN and MKL post-proce\-ssing, respectively.
+In the plots, we also precede the system names by SVD or PCA to denote their versions that compute SVD or PCA respectively. \Figaro and THIN use row-major order for storing matrices, while MKL uses column-major order; we verified that they perform best for these orders.

 \textbf{Experimental Setup.} All experiments were performed on an Intel Xeon Silver 4214 (24 physical/48 logical cores, 1GHz, 188GiB) with Debian GNU/Linux 10.
-We use g++ 10.1 for compiling the generated C++ code using the O3 optimization flag.
+We use g++ 10.1 for compiling the C++ code using the Ofast optimization flag.
 The performance numbers are averages over 20 consecutive runs.
-We do not consider the time to load the database into RAM and assume that all relations and the join are sorted by their join attributes.
+We do not consider the time to load the database into RAM and assume that all relations and the join output are sorted by their join attributes.
+All systems use all cores in all experiments apart from Experiment 2.

-\textbf{Datasets.} We use three real datasets.
-Retailer~\cite{Schleich:F:2016} and Favorita \cite{favorita} are used for forecasting user demands and sales.
-Yelp~\cite{yelpdataset} has review ratings given by users to businesses.
-The characteristics of these datasets (Table \ref{table:real-datasets}) are common in retail and advertising, where data is generated by sales transactions or click streams.
+\textbf{Datasets.} We use three datasets.
+Retailer (R) \cite{Schleich:F:2016} and Favorita (F)~\cite{favorita} are used for forecasting user demands and sales.
+Yelp (Y)~\cite{yelpdataset} has review ratings given by users to businesses.
+The characteristics of these data\-sets (Table~\ref{table:real-datasets}) are common in retail and advertising, where data is generated by sales transactions or click streams.
 Retailer has a snowflake schema, Favorita has a star schema.
-Both have key - fkey joins, a large fact table, and several small dimension tables.
+Both have key-fkey joins, a large fact table, and several small dimension tables.
 Yelp has a star schema with many-to-many joins.
-We also consider an OHE version of 1\% of these datasets, where some keys are one-hot encoded in the data column space.
-They yield wider matrices to stress-test the decomposition algorithms.
-Some plots show performance as function of a percentage of the join over the dataset.
-The corresponding reduced dataset is computed by projecting the join fragment onto the schemas of the relations.
+We also consider a one-hot-encoding version of 1\% of these datasets (OHE), where some keys are one-hot encoded in new data columns.
+They yield wider matrices.
+Some plots show performance for a percentage of the join output.
+The corresponding input dataset is computed by projecting the fragment of the join output onto the schemas of the relations.
 When taking a percentage of an OHE dataset, we map an attribute domain to that percentage of it using division hashing.